8 Tips For Deal With Rejection in Life

 Rather than thinking, “You are so stupid for thinking you could do that,” you must treat yourself with compassion.
 You should respond to negative self-talk with a kinder, more assertive message.

-Whether you got abandoned by your long-term lover or hit unexpectedly by a recent firing in your company, beating yourself up will only keep you demoralized.
-Talk to yourself like a faithful friend.
-Throw out your unsympathetic inner critic by repeating helpful mantras that will keep you mentally strong & motivated.
+Whether you were left by a long-term partner or hit unexpectedly by a recent firing in your company, beating yourself up will only keep you demoralized.
+Talk to yourself like a faithful friend by repeating helpful mantras and practicing self-compassion techniques that will keep you mentally strong and motivated.

 6. Avoid Unproductive Reflection

-Simultaneously, be kind to yourself in your rumination.
+Be kind to yourself and avoid falling into unproductive rumination.
 We incline to be our own worst critics.
 But ruminating for days on everything you did wrong may overgeneralize the circumstances or dampen your spirit from taking future risks—just because you didn’t crack the interview doesn’t mean you will never get a job.

-Some of the biggest challenges we face when processing rejection are the propensity to self-blame & spend too much energy catastrophizing the circumstances.
-Instead, try to take a more objective stance in your estimation & move on to what’s next.
+Some of the biggest challenges we face when processing rejection are the propensity to self-blame and spend too much energy catastrophizing the circumstances.
+Instead, try to take a more objective stance in your estimation and move on to what’s next.

 7. Refuse to Let Rejection Define You